tinchodeluca/Firmw-challenge-DRX/README.md

 #### Auxiliary function

 There are helper functions implemented to translate memory address to ID and vice versa in order to make the code simpler.

+## Future implementations

+Future implementations will be, the flash memory has instructions for write protection control and status and power down they were not implemented in this version.

+The magnetic sensor also has ID register, low power and self test.
+Instructions that can be usfull in the future.

+Also the button, it can be implemented in a seperate task to poll it.
+In this way it can have several behaviors, it can change the response depending on how long it is pressed.